 Users of Every Learner Everywhere’s comprehensive resource library can access a new “quick collection” of student-centered learning resources.

 The Student Care Resource collection includes (so far) 12 PDFs and videos with practical advice to college instructors on accounting for the health, experiences, perspectives, needs, and strengths of students.
-Like everything in the Every Learner Everywhere resource library, the collection is concerned with ensuring that digital learning in a variety of modalities is data informed and centers equity for Black, Latinx, Indigenous, poverty-affected, and first-generation students.
+Like everything in the Every Learner Everywhere resource library, the collection is concerned with ensuring that digital learning in a variety of modalities is data informed and centers equity for Black, Latino, Indigenous, poverty-affected, and first-generation students.
 Most of the resources were developed by Every Learner’s network partners.

 Accordingly, says Patricia O’Sullivan, Content Manager for Every Learner Everywhere, many of the resources prominently feature student voices.
 “The network partners creating these resources all began from different starting points, but a common approach was to communicate to faculty and administrators the stressors, barriers, and strengths that students have.
 The collection as a whole merges those student voices with research on digital learning and equity and the analysis and experience of equity-focused educators, and provides a comprehensive understanding of the potential of student-centered learning.”